-Your premium is due monthly, but you can pay quarterly or yearly if you choose.
-You may decide to pay your premium directly to our plan.
+Your Part D late enrollment penalty is due monthly, but you can pay quarterly or yearly if you choose.
+You may decide to pay your Part D late enrollment penalty directly to our plan.
 You must submit to us your check or money order made payable to eternalHealth by the last day of the month.
 Please include your member ID number on the check.
 Do not make your check payable to the Centers for Medicare and Medicaid Services (CMS) or to the Department of Health and Human Services (HHS).
-Payment should be sent to C.O.
+Payment should be sent to: C.O.
 Finance Department, P.O.
 Box 651, Southborough, MA 01772.
 Payments mailed to a different eternalHealth's address will delay the processing of the payment.